princeton-nlp/datamux-pretraining/README.md

 Refer to `finetune_driver.sh` to launch multiple experiments at once for different GLUE and Token tasks.

 #### Baselines
-This command finetunes from a preMUX-BERT (N=2) model trained on MNLI.
-The model is pretrained with the `gaussian_hadamard` multiplexing module and `rsa_demux` demultiplexing module.
-To simply evaluate these fine-tuned models, get rid of the `do_train` flag.
+This command finetunes a pretrained BERT-base model on MNLI.
 ```
 sh run_glue.sh \
 -N 1 \